tuva-health/tuva_empi/backend/README.md

 1. cd `.devcontainer`
 1. Build and run the backend app and DB Docker containers: `docker compose up -d`
-1. Attach to the backend app container: `docker attach mpi-engine-backend`
+1. Attach to the backend app container: `docker attach tuva-empi-backend`
 1. Then inside the app container:
    ```
    > cd backend